kovidgoyal/kitty/docs/kittens/diff.rst

-kitty-diff - A fast side-by-side diff tool with syntax highlighting and images
+kitty-diff
 ================================================================================

+*A fast side-by-side diff tool with syntax highlighting and images*

 .. highlight:: sh